psuzzi/act/README.md

 where
 - clone_dir : base folder to contain act (default is ${HOME} )
 - env_file : script to be altered for sourcing act (default ${HOME}/.bashrc)

+# Local development

+For local development, you can run

+`cat setup.sh | bash -s -- "./" "./.bashrc"`

+Just remember to not overwrite your current installation